dllllb/coles-paper/README.md

 [Periodicity and repeatability of the data figures](experiments/notebooks/kl_cyclostationarity.ipynb): figure 2 from the paper is produced by this notebook

 [Model quality for different dataset sizes figures](experiments/notebooks/semi_supervised_figures.ipynb): figure 4 from the paper is produced by this notebook

+Experiments on scoring dataset, shown in table 6, were performed on diffrent code base.
+They are not available in this repository.
+Experiments from table 11 were performed on in-house datasets.
+They are also not available in this repository.